ausilianapoli/Pizza-Or-Not-Pizza/README.md

 Usage
 ------
 It is need to run `Main.py`.
-If you want to use .pkl files to speed up computation, comments lines from 21 to 74 of `Main.py`.
+If you want to use .pkl files to speed up computation, you have to comments lines from 21 to 74 of `Main.py`.

 How to improve the project?
 ----------------------------